 Colorado Outdoor Stewardship Coalition – This statewide collaboration of non-profit stewardship organizations and federal, state and local land managers is hosted and staffed by VOC.
 Among the coalition's many efforts are stewardship forums held around the state and data collection and reporting on statewide impact of volunteer stewardship.
 Learn more about the Coalition.

 Partnership office – VOC works in close partnership with the U.S. Forest Service and Bureau of Land Management to operate a partnership office in the San Luis Valley.
 Brink Messick – VOC's volunteer and partnership manager – is stationed at this office and works with land managers to grow volunteer stewardship programs in the area.
-Contact Brink Messick to learn more.
+Contact Sally Wier to learn more.